 My Journey to Teaching

 I’ll be honest – after my two years of teaching K-8 at a Catholic elementary school, I never thought I’d be a teacher again.
-I had day jobs in offices and thought that this would be what I did until my performing career REALLY took off.
-And then I went to graduate school, and right after that, I got a job as a legal secretary.
-Which I was good at, but as time went on, I thought that maybe teaching would give me the freedom that law firms weren’t willing to give me to take gigs and go on the road.
-I thought maybe I’d do that for awhile, and then get hired by a college (maybe even my alma mater, Peabody).
-And after a few years of teaching privately, I taught at two colleges in Milwaukee, and then, after moving to Maryland, I was adjunct at two community colleges in Howard and Baltimore Counties.
+When I finished graduate school, I got a job as a legal secretary to pay the bills while I sang at night.
+And I was good at it, but it wasn’t that fulfilling for me.
+I thought that maybe teaching voice would give me the freedom that law firms weren’t willing to give me to take gigs and go on the road.
+I figured that maybe I’d do that for awhile, and then get hired by a college (maybe even my alma mater, Peabody).
+And after a few years of teaching privately, I taught at two colleges in Milwaukee, and then, after moving to Maryland, I was hired as an adjunct at two community colleges.
 I thought of these as stepping-stones to a full-time college job.

 So although I started teaching privately because I thought it was better than being a legal secretary, eventually —